-During the quarter, virtually all of your Company's efforts were focused on the Ixtaca gold/silver project in Puebla State, Mexico.
+During the quarter ended September 30, 2014, virtually all of your Company's efforts were focused on the Ixtaca gold/silver project in Puebla State, Mexico.

 On January 22, 2014, the Company announced the results of an updated National Instrument (NI) 43-101 compliant Mineral Resource Estimate on the Ixtaca Zone on the Tuligtic property.
-This new resource data formed the basis of a Preliminary Economic Assessment ("PEA") which was reported on April 16, 2014 and which can be found on Sedar, Edgar and the Company's website.
+This new resource data formed the basis of a maiden Preliminary Economic Assessment ("PEA") which was reported on April 16, 2014 and an updated PEA which was announced September 3, 2014 which can be found on Sedar, Edgar and the Company's website.